MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 ## Types of Defender for Identity security groups

 [!INCLUDE [Product short](includes/product-short.md)] provides three types of security groups: Azure ATP *(instance name)* Administrators, Azure ATP *(instance name)* Users, and Azure ATP *(instance name)* Viewers.
-The following table describes the type of access in the [!INCLUDE [Product short](includes/product-short.md)] portal available for each role.
-Depending on which role you assign, various screens and menu options in [!INCLUDE [Product short](includes/product-short.md)] portal are unavailable for those users, as follows:
+The following table describes the type of access in Defender for Identity available for each role.
+Depending on which role you assign, various screens and options will be  unavailable for those users, as follows:

 |Activity |Azure ATP *(instance name)* Administrators|Azure ATP *(instance name)* Users|Azure ATP *(instance name)* Viewers|
 |----|----|----|----|